vacu9708/Tools-etc/Messaging system(Kafka)/readme.md

 #### `Example`
 Let's say there is a Kafka topic called "insertOrder" with 3 partitions and a consumer group called "orderInserters" with 3 consumers.<br>
 When a message is published into insertOrder, only one of the 3 consumers in the group reads that message.
-# Messaging patterns
-- `Publish/Subscribe` allows broadcasting messages to multiple subscribers interested in a particular topic or channel.
-- `Request/Response` enables synchronous communication between a requester and a responder, where a response is expected.
-- `Point-to-Point` ensures messages are processed by a single receiver, providing ordered and reliable message delivery.

 # Load balancing
 1. Create consumers within a consumer group